Panmoni/bitcoincashsite-www/src/content/post/token-pioneers-cashtokens-tutorial-3.md

 [Chaingraph](https://chaingraph.cash/) is a BCH blockchain indexer with a [GraphQL](https://graphql.org/) API that we first discussed in [tutorial 2](https://www.bitcoincashsite.com/blog/token-pioneers-cashtokens-tutorial-2#heading-using-the-chaingraph-indexer-).
 While the BCMR indexer discussed above hunts the blockchain in order to find, collect and present off-chain BCMR metadata, Chaingraph indexes everything that is on-chain.

-You can use the `GetTransactionDetails` function [shown there in tutorial 2](https://www.bitcoincashsite.com/blog/token-pioneers-cashtokens-tutorial-2#heading-using-the-chaingraph-indexer-) to see the authchain of a given identity.
+You can use the `GetTransactionDetails` function [from tutorial 2](https://www.bitcoincashsite.com/blog/token-pioneers-cashtokens-tutorial-2#heading-using-the-chaingraph-indexer-) to see the authchain of a given identity.
 Copy the script, put it in your code editor, and where it has `transaction` at the beginning of the function, replace the transaction hash there with the one you want to look up.

 Note the `\\x` prefix in the script and in the results is just a sign that what follows is in [hexadecimal format](https://en.wikipedia.org/wiki/Hexadecimal).
 Be sure to preserve it in your query, otherwise Chaingraph will return an empty dataset.